team-melbourne-rgsoc2015/team-melbourne-rgsoc2015.github.io/_posts/2015-7-13-Random-Things-I.md

 ![](https://googledrive.com/host/0B0MprGf2iwLob3RHcnQzcW9mSTg)

-I heard this word being used around the office and decided to search for the formal definition of it instead of convincing myself that I know what it means when I don't actually.
+I heard this word being used around the office and decided to search for the formal definition of it instead of convincing myself that I know what it means when I actually don't.

 ##### Japanese explanations on code!